The Status of Digitalisation of the Planning and Building Permissions System in Ontario, Canada

 Book edited by: Judith Fauth, Icon, Dogus Guler, Rita Lavikka, Francesca Noardo, Peter Nørkjær Gade, Silvia Mastrolembo Ventura

-Members of the LandLogic team and York University's Regulatory Compliance Intelligence (RCI) Lab have contributed the Ontario chapter of Digital Transformation of Building Permitting, a new open-access book featuring contributions from researchers and practitioners around the world.
+Members of the LandLogic team joined York University's Mark Whitell and Dr. Mojgan Jadidi to contribute to the Ontario research chapter of Digital Transformation of Building Permitting, a new open-access book featuring researchers and practitioners around the world.
 It explores how governments are modernizing permitting through digital technologies, data, and AI.

 The Ontario chapter examines the digital maturity of the province's 30 largest municipalities, finding that while Ontario is among Canada's most digitized jurisdictions, approval timelines remain significantly longer than elsewhere in the country.
 The authors argue that digitizing permitting tools alone is not enough.
 Lasting improvements require connected data infrastructure, standardized information, and interoperable systems that enable governments, applicants, and regulators to work from a shared foundation.